May 19, 2023

 If you’re a parent or caregiver of a child, you’re well aware of the knot that forms in your throat — and the heaviness in the pit of your stomach — when your baby is showing signs that something is wrong with their health.
 You wonder about symptoms, whether you’re overreacting, and when it’s time to see a doctor.
 Such can be the case with pediatric malabsorption syndrome.

-The condition doesn’t necessarily occur long term.
+The condition doesn’t necessarily occur long-term.
 In some cases, it can be the result of the stomach flu, and your child will return back to feeling well after a few days.
 When such is the case, there is no cause for concern.
 However, if it occurs long-term, it could lead to malnutrition.
 And, if the condition occurs when the child is very young, it could affect their brain development and their height as an adult.

-Causes of Pediatric Malabsorption Syndrome
+Causes of Malabsorption Syndrome

 - Anemia